naonao0001777/naonao0001777/README.md

 -->
 - 🔭 I’m currently working on ...SCM(SRE?DevOps? or just be operator?...all..?)
 - 🌱 I’m currently learning ...PHP, jQuery, React, TypeScript, Bootstrap, Bulma, Docker, CI/CD, DevOps...and so on
-- ⚡ Fun fact: ...make a webservice for me or for friend:D
+- ⚡ Fun fact: ...make a website for me or for friend:D

 <!--
 - � I’m looking to collaborate on ...